PDF 587 KB

-Food Safety Rating Scheme for businesses
+For consumers on the South Australian Food Safety Rating Scheme

 The Food Safety Rating Scheme gives consumers information about how well food businesses comply with food safety standards.
 The higher the star rating means a higher standard of food safety.